Sigmmma/mek/refinery_readme.txt

     * Allows extraction by tag class as well as by folder or individual tags.

-Here are all the known bugs that I can think of right now(I plan to fix them):
-    * Tag explorers might not be sorted if you edit them(if you rename an entire folder and it disappears from the tree, it will be added to the bottom instead of alphabetically)

 So now that you've read all that, here's a few tips on using Refinery:
     * You can double click an item in the map explorer(or select multiple and hit enter) to either rename it/them, add it/them to the queue, or preview the tag(only if selecting